tkokasih/tkokasih.github.io/linux/ranger.md

 ## What is ranger?

-One of plethora of file manager, written in python.
+One of the many file manager, written in python.
 Prominent feature includes:
 * Miller column!
 * vi keybinding

 Downside?
 * People complain it is slow, but it is OK enough for me
-* I still get my terminal went haywire if I tried to edit with vim from ranger.
+* I still get my terminal (cmder) went haywire if I tried to edit with vim from ranger.

 ## Some cheatsheet